SEVEN DAY ACCELERATED COURSE

 Jakelin Escobar- Undergrad Student

-ATR Intl., in conjunction with California State University at Monterey Bay (CSUMB), currently offers two, week long classes that in conjunction with an internship will earn a Certificate in Beginning Marine Mammalogy.
+ATR Intl., in conjunction with California State University at Monterey Bay (CSUMB), currently offers a one-week live intensive summer class, and a second course on animal training is also available on-demand online that in conjunction with an internship will earn a Certificate in Beginning Marine Mammalogy.

 Bio 347: Working With Marine Mammals: This 3 to 4 credit course is designed to assist people who are interested in developing a career in marine mammalogy.
 It will provide practical information about marine mammals and working with them, drawing on the rich background of marine mammal work in the Monterey Bay area.
 The course will include many live experiences with the marine mammals at Moss Landing Marine Labs and in the surrounding areas.